ga4gh/vrs/schema/defs/vrs/CopyNumberChange.rst

 **Computational Definition**

-An assessment of the copy number of a :ref:`Location` or a :ref:`Feature` within a system (e.g. genome, cell,  etc.) relative to a baseline state.
+An assessment of the copy number of a :ref:`Location` or a :ref:`Feature` within a system (e.g. genome, cell,  etc.) relative to a baseline ploidy.

 **Information Model**